yoav7000/Central-ci-cd/README.md

 # Central GitHub Actions Reusable Workflows

 This repository provides reusable workflows for deploying applications that follow GitOps principles to multiple environments: **development**, **staging**, and **production**.
-The deployments process to **dev**, **staging**, and **production** environments interacts with the defined GitOps repository, updating the image tag in the application values file to the newly created image tag during the deployment.
-The deployment jobs controlled by using GitHub Action environments, allowing for fine-grained control and approval processes.
+The deployment process interacts with the defined GitOps repository, updating the image tag in the application values file to the newly created image tag during the deployment.
+Deployment jobs in the Workflow are controlled using GitHub Action environments, allowing for fine-grained control and approval processes.

 It contains two main workflows: